wp-plugins/spam-free-wordpress/readme.txt

 = Wordpress 3.0 and up - NOT using the comment_form function =

-If you're running Wordpress 3.0 and up, but are NOT using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to output (create) the comment form for use within a theme template in the comments.php file, then when you activate the plugin, you will not see the password field in the comment form.
+If you're running Wordpress 3.0 and up, but are NOT using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to generate the comment form for use within a theme template in the comments.php file, then when you activate the plugin, you will not see the password field in the comment form.
 This means the comment_form() function is not outputting the comment form on the post page, so you will need to follow step 3 below.

 1. Upload to the /wp-content/plugins directory
 2. Activate